SDI76/azure-doc-int/README.md

 After cloning the project, run "npm install" to install the dependencies.
-Make sure you do not rename the project folder, it's name has to be: azure-doc-ai If you changed the name of the folder, you will have to update the name in the omnis demo library: method "analyzeDocument", line 21 "Do iJSW.$callmethod('azure-doc-int'...."
+Make sure you do not rename the project folder, it's name should remain "azure-doc-ai".
+If you changed the name of the folder, you will have to update the name in the omnis demo library when calling the functions with the workerobject: method "analyzeDocument", line 21 "Do iJSW.$callmethod('azure-doc-int'...."

-When pointing to a file for upload, whitespaces in paths are not accepted.
+When pointing to a file for upload, whitespaces in paths are not acceptable.
 Use only paths without whitespace

 The project will not run as standalone JS!
 It is build to only run with omnis_calls.js and has to be deployed to the JSWorker Folder inside either the APP Path or the Install Path of Omnis.
 Copy the hole project folder to either directory.